Lanyon High School Transition Program

 The strong relationship between the four Lanyon Cluster schools with shared philosophy and teaching practices, and the importance that Lanyon High school places on the program developed for students making the transition between primary school and high school, ensures the best possible outcomes for all students entering our school, where individual needs are catered for and students are valued.

-Please feel free to contact our Transition Coordinator or Deputy Principal if you would like to discuss the transition of your child from primary school to high school.
+Please feel free to contact the Front Office if you would like to discuss the transition of your child from primary school to high school.

 Phone: 6142 1800